toddbranch/ECE382/datasheets/intro_to_vim.md

 A macro is a recording of a series of keystrokes that you want to repeat.

-To being recording a macro, type `q<character>`.
+To begin recording a macro, type `q<character>`.
 The `q` indicates you want to begin recording a macro and the `<character` specifies the identifier of the macro.
 After you've completed all the keystrokes for your specified action, type `q` to end recording.
 To use the macro, type `@<character>` at the location you want to use it.
 The true power of macro comes in specifying repetition: typing `100@a` runs the `a` macro 100 times!

 Say I wanted to create a list of numbers 1-100 - the kind of repetitive task a macro is perfect for.
 I'd first enter insert mode and enter 1.
 Now, to record my macro - type `qa`.
 You should see `recording` text come up at the bottom left of your screen.
 Type `yy`, then `p` to copy and paste 1 to the second line.
 Then type `<CTRL>-a` to increment the number, then `q` to stop recording.
 Now, I can type `100@a` to repeat the macro 100 times and create my list!
 Magic!